-- 13.1 The Communications Team within the Chief Executive's Office serves the Council as a whole and must operate within the limits of the Local Government Act 1986, which prohibits the Council from publishing material which appears to be designed to affect public support for a political party.
-The legislation provides that in determining whether or not the publication of any material is prohibited, regard shall be had to (inter alia):- - the content and style of the material - the time and other circumstances of publication (particular caution is required during an Election period) - the likely effect on those to whom the material is directed - whether the material refers to a political party or to persons and/or points of view associated with a political party - 13.2 Council press releases are drafted by Officers and will often contain quotations (within the limits of the Local Government Act 1986) from the Leader, the Deputy Leader, Executive Member or Chairman of a Committee whose service is involved as well as from the Mayor or Deputy Mayor about ceremonial events.
-Such press releases are issued on behalf of the Council and it would not, therefore, be appropriate when repeating quotations from Members to indicate their party political affiliation. - 13.3 The Member's Code of Conduct stipulates that Members must not use Council resources improperly for political purposes (including party political purposes).
+- 14.1 The Communications Team within the Chief Executive's Office serves the Council as a whole and must operate within the limits of the Local Government Act 1986, which prohibits the Council from publishing material which appears to be designed to affect public support for a political party.
+The legislation provides that in determining whether or not the publication of any material is prohibited, regard shall be had to (inter alia):- - the content and style of the material - the time and other circumstances of publication (particular caution is required during an Election period)

+- the likely effect on those to whom the material is directed - whether the material refers to a political party or to persons and/or points of view associated with a political party - 14.2 Council press releases are drafted by Officers and will often contain quotations (within the limits of the Local Government Act 1986) from the Leader, the Deputy Leader, Executive Member or Chairman of a Committee whose service is involved as well as from the Mayor or Deputy Mayor about ceremonial events.
+Such press releases are issued on behalf of the Council and it would not, therefore, be appropriate when repeating quotations from Members to indicate their party political affiliation. - 14.3 The Member's Code of Conduct stipulates that Members when using or authorising the use by others of the resources of the Council must:- - (a) act in accordance with the Council's requirements and - (b) ensure that such resources are not used improperly for political purposes (including party political purposes).
 "Resources" includes the time, skills and assistance of anybody employed by the Council.
 Accordingly, when drafting press releases or any other publication with the assistance of Officer advice, the provisions of the Code of Conduct should be observed.
 There is, of course, nothing to prevent any Member from communication with the Media in a personal or political capacity using their own resources or those of their political party.

-14 COUNCIL PROPERTY, SUPPORT SERVICES TO MEMBERS, USE OF PHOTOGRAPHS
+15 COUNCIL PROPERTY, SUPPORT SERVICES TO MEMBERS, USE OF PHOTOGRAPHS

-14.1 Support Services (such as typing, printing, photocopying and transport) and resources (such as stationery and lap-top computers) can lawfully be provided to Members to assist them in discharging their role as Councillors.
+- 15.1 Support Services (such as typing, printing, photocopying and transport) and resources (such as stationery and lap-top computers) can lawfully be provided to Members to assist them in discharging their role as Councillors.
 However, such services and resources should only be used for Council business and not for personal or political use.
 In relation to the use of computer and other ICT equipment supplied by the Council, Members should observe the terms of any agreement between the Member and the Council and should also ensure that they comply with all relevant Council policies relating to such equipment.
-Members have a responsibility to ensure that any such resources made available to them are not used by any other person.

-14.2 Photographs supplied to Members or taken on behalf of the Council shall not be reproduced (nor permitted to be reproduced) in any form whatsoever or be used in any publication without the express consent, in writing, of the Monitoring Officer.
+The Information Commissioner has power to impose extremely heavy financial sanctions for breaches of Data Protection legislation and it is therefore particularly important that Members observe Council procedures relating to Information Security.
+Members have a responsibility to ensure that any such resources made available to them are not used by any other person. - 15.2 Photographs supplied to Members or taken on behalf of the Council shall not be reproduced (nor permitted to be reproduced) in any form whatsoever or be used in any publication without the express consent, in writing, of the Monitoring Officer.

-15 INVOLVEMENT OF WARD MEMBERS
+16 INVOLVEMENT OF WARD MEMBERS